T of C

 Zixia, but that it is probably 3rd or 2nd c.
 BCE).

-Taishi Gong (the Grand Historian, or the Grand Astrologer) was 司馬遷 Sima Qian (ca.145 - c.85 BCE).
-This extract is the last section of Annal 24 of his Shi Ji, on music.
-It comes directly after the passage on Shi Kuang from Annal 24 included at Folio 16, #8.
+Taishi Gong (the Grand Historian, Grand Scribe, Grand Astrologer, etc.) was 司馬遷 Sima Qian (ca.145 - c.85 BCE).
+This extract from the Book of Music (樂書 Yue Shu), Annal 24 of his Grand Scribe's Records (史記 Shi Ji), is the last section of that annal, coming directly after the passage on Shi Kuang from Annal 24, included here at Folio 16, #8.

-(The same passage in Qinyuan Yaolu has a different ending.)
+(The same passage as quoted in Qinyuan Yaolu has a different ending.)

 15829.88xxx (yue zhi: no book, no lun)